mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     sudo systemctl enable caddy.service
     ```

-Now you can start using the Mathesar app by visiting the URL `https://mathesar.example.com`
+Now you can start using the Mathesar app by visiting the URL `xDOMAIN_NAMEx`

 ## Administration